-Groundwater extraction by water use sector for WY 2023 is presented in Table 3-1.
-The amount of groundwater extraction in the EBP Subbasin for WY 2023 is estimated at 3,600 AF, which is the same amount that has been estimated for the past several years and is based on estimates from references cited in the EBP Subbasin GSP (LSCE, et al., 2022).
+Groundwater extraction by water use sector for WY 2024 is presented in Table 3-1.
+The amount of groundwater extraction in the EBP Subbasin for WY 2024 is estimated at 3,600 AF, which is the same amount that has been estimated for the past several years and is based on estimates from references cited in the EBP Subbasin GSP1 (LSCE et al., 2022).
 Nearly all of this groundwater is used to meet urban water demands for irrigation and industrial uses and not as a source of drinking water.
 Groundwater pumping has remained relatively steady since at least the early 2000s.
 The GSAs are planning to update the groundwater extraction estimates by the GSP Five-Year update.

 Table 3-1.
-Groundwater Extractions in the East Bay Plain Subbasin for Water Year 2023 Water Use Sector Location Total (AF) Linke a Pumped by others within EBMUD GSA 3,100 Urban Pumped by others within Hayward GSA 500 TOTAL 3,600
+Groundwater Extractions in the East Bay Plain Subbasin for Water Year 2024 Water Use Sector Total (AF) 1 Urban 2 Pumped by others within EBMUD GSA 3,100 Urban- Pumped by others within Hayward GSA 500 TOTAL 3,600

-Derived from EBPGWM documented in EBP Subbasin GSP.
+1 Derived from EBPGWM documented in EBP Subbasin GSP.

-Includes domestic and large parcel irrigation
+2 Includes domestic and large parcel irrigation

 The GSAs are currently evaluating alternative approaches to estimating the annual groundwater pumping in the EBP Subbasin.
-Maps that illustrate the general location and volume of groundwater extractions during WY 2023, based on the East Bay Plain Groundwater Model (EBPGWM) for each aquifer zone, are shown in Figures 3-1 through 3-3.
+Maps that illustrate the general location and volume of groundwater extractions during WY 2024, based on the East Bay Plain Groundwater Model (EBPGWM) for each aquifer zone, are shown in Figures 3-1 through 3-3.
 Most of the groundwater pumping occurs in the southern portion of the EBP Subbasin.